 These are exciting times in the RegTech space, with so many new innovations to explore and much more on the horizon.
 We asked Franck Lanher, EMEA Director at Accuity, about his experience of improving financial crime compliance processes with many of the world’s leading financial institutions.
-If you would like to learn more, Franck will be speaking on this topic at the Mobey Forum event in Paris, taking place in September.

 Which RegTech solutions address the challenges and opportunities presented by open banking?

 Open banking is a trajectory that is rapidly changing the market opportunity and the competitive landscape of traditional banks and financial institutions.
 This ecosystem is now wider and more intricate than ever.

 Many new business opportunities have become accessible to a wider industry of legacy and new financial players.
 The PSD2 directive is an important driver of change and has unlocked potential for new services in the industry.
 Here are some examples of these new business opportunities: